ohmyzsh/ohmyzsh/plugins/printc/README.md

  2) Create a file inside `~/.terminfo` called `xterm-256color-italics.terminfo`

- 3) Place the follwing contents inside `xterm-256color-italics.terminfo` *exactly* as they are shown:
+ 3) Place the following contents inside `xterm-256color-italics.terminfo` *exactly* as they are shown:

  ```